Improving the Parent-child Relationship with Graphology

 We have stopped enjoying parenthood!
 All of us have become like an obstacle to our own child’s growth.
 What is best for a child is the parent itself.
 As parents, we need to understand that we too need to change at every stage.
 Children need a parent who is a mentor, supporter, nurturer, criticized, and last but not least, someone, whom the child can depend upon.

 • Understand that every child is different and requires a different upbringing and never compare.
 Comparison creates irritation and in turn nagging.

 • Remain attached to them but that does not mean being possessive.
 Help them understand that you are there with them.
 Children should be able to come to you when they need you.

 • Identify what are the things that you are struggling with and list them.
 Do not try to solve all the struggles altogether.
 Let go of a few and start working on a few and earn to pick your battles!

 • Give them choices.
 Choices give children a chance to speak, also it teaches decision-making.

 You can go through our videos on Parenting Tips for more clarification!

 Few Don’ts :

-The most important thing that you need to remember as a parent, is to Love Yourself!
+Most important thing that you need to remember as a parent, is to Love Yourself!
 When you start to love yourself more, you feel happier, and in turn develop a stronger relationship with your child.